-Baby is approaching lots of new milestones if he hasn’t already — teething, solid food and crawling — so you’ll talk about those at the mid-year check-in, says Preeti Parikh, MD.
-Here’s the rest:
+At six months baby is approaching lots of new milestones if he hasn’t already — teething, solid food and crawling — so you’ll talk about all of these at the mid-year check-in, says Preeti Parikh, MD.
+Here’s what else will happen:

 Questions the doctor will ask

 • How are things going?
 Are there any concerns?
 Is there anything new going on?

 • Has baby started teething?
 (This can start as early as four months.)

 • Can he roll over and sit up?